privacyradius/gdpr-tracker/README.md

 ## Disclaimer

-We do our best to ensure that the data we release is  complete, accurate and useful.
+We do our best to ensure that the data we provide is complete, accurate and useful.
 However, because we do not verify all the data, and because the processing required to make the data useful is complex, we cannot be liable for omissions or inaccuracies.

 ## Links